miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Trailers E3 2003 and 2004: Showing lost content, by Troika Games.
 ModDev Guide: Bloodlines Mod Development Guide, compiled by Dheu.
-No-more-LOD: Tool removing character sheet model LOD, by DDlullu.
+No-more-LOD and Make-Model-Solid: Two modeling tools, by DDlullu.
 Restoration Doc: Used concept art and beta screenshots, by Wesp5.
 Soundtrack Info: For music soundtrack, by Rik Schaffer and Wesp5.
 ZVTool Readme: For dynamic console editing scripts, by ZylonBane.